With all-new design and several mechanical updates, the 2017 Maruti Swift Dzire is priced between Rs 5.42 lakh – Rs 9.39 lakh.

 Comfort (Variant Wise)

-In a bid to make it more desirable, Maruti has packed a raft of comfort goodies inside including the manual air conditioner with heater, pollen filter, front socket accessory and tilt steering as standard.
+Aside from the styling updates, Maruti has packed a host of comfort features on the inside including the manual air conditioner with heater, pollen filter, front socket accessory and tilt steering as standard.

-The V trims get rear AC vent, rear centre armrest, remote keyless entry, rear accessory socket with mobile pocket, central locking, electromagnetic trunk opening, front & rear power windows, power-operated ORVMs, driver side auto down power window, height adjuster for driver, adjustable front headrests and luggage room lamp.
+The V trims come with AC vent, rear centre armrest, remote keyless entry, rear accessory socket with mobile pocket, central locking, electromagnetic trunk opening, front & rear power windows, power-operated ORVMs, driver side auto down power window, height adjuster for driver, adjustable front headrests and luggage room lamp.

-In addition to these, the Z variants get engine push start-stop button with smart key, automatic climate control, electrically folding ORVMs and driver side auto up power window.
+While the Z trims get the above features, they also pack in engine push start-stop button with smart key, automatic climate control, electrically folding ORVMs and driver side auto up power window.

-While the top-spec Z (+) trims get an additional auto headlamp with lead me to vehicle & follow me home functions.
+Sitting at the top of the line-up, the Zi+ grades sport auto headlamps with lead me to vehicle & follow me home functions.

-The V trims feature audio player with USB, CD, AUX and FM/AM with Bluetooth connectivity, steering mounted controls, audio remote control and 4 door speakers.
-Aside from the above tech, the Z trims get additional tweeters.
-While the range topping Z (i) variants come with Maruti’s SmartPlay infotainment system with navigation & voice command, Apple CarPlay and Android Auto.
+The V grades in the line-up come loaded with an audio player with USB, CD, AUX and FM/AM with Bluetooth connectivity, steering mounted controls, audio remote control and 4 door speakers.
+While the Z trims additionally get tweeters and the range topping Z (i) variants get Maruti’s SmartPlay infotainment system with navigation & voice command, Apple CarPlay and Android Auto.

 Leather-wrapped steering wheel, dual tone interior colour scheme, MID, low fuel warning lamp, front dome lamp, tachometer, outside temperature display etc. While on the outside, it gets body coloured door handles, ORVMs, chrome laden grille, rear combination LED lamp etc.

 With altered proportions, the new Dzire now offers more space inside the luggage compartment.
 That said, the boot space has been expanded by 60-litres to 376-litres.